geosampson/gasclip-certificates/README.md

 4. **MGC-S** (MGC-SIMPLE) - Serial prefix: D4SQ
 5. **SGC-H** (Single Gas Clip H2S) - Serial prefix: SHSP

+## Important Notes

+⚠️ **Current Version**: This version creates copies of the PDF templates with the original data.
+The application validates your inputs and organizes certificates efficiently.
+Future versions will include automatic data overlay on the PDFs.

+💡 **Workflow**: Use this application to:
+1. Quickly validate certificate data
+2. Generate properly named certificate files
+3. Organize certificates by invoice number
+4. Maintain a structured filing system

 ## Installation

 ### Prerequisites

 - Python 3.8 or higher
 - pip (Python package installer)
+- tkinter (usually included with Python)

 ### Setup